coursmos/Coursera-Coupon/README.md

 *   **Financial Aid:** Available for individual courses, up to **90% fee waiver** for eligible learners

-## Final Thoughts: Save Up To $408 With Coursera Coupons
+## Final Thoughts: Save Up To 40% With Coursera Coupon

 Online learning is more important than ever, and Coursera offers trusted, high-quality programs to help you grow your career, without paying full price.